andresvalle/stellar-structure/README.md

 ## How to compile

-From the `/stellar-structure` directory (wherever you decide to put it) compile with
+From the `/stellar-structure` directory (wherever you decide to place it) compile with

 ```
 makefile